Duke Ellington: Cotton Club engagement

 Although trumpeter Bubber Miley was a member of the orchestra for only a short period, he had a major influence on Ellington's sound.
-As an early exponent of growl trumpet, Miley changed the sweet dance band sound of the group to one that was hotter, which contemporaries termed Jungle Style, which can be seen in his feature chorus in East St. Louis Toodle-Oo (1926).
+As an early exponent of growl trumpet, Miley changed the sweet dance band sound of the group to one that was hotter, which contemporaries termed "Jungle Style", which can be seen in his feature chorus in "East St. Louis Toodle-Oo" (1926).
 In October 1927, Ellington and his Orchestra recorded several compositions with Adelaide Hall.
 One side in particular, "Creole Love Call", became a worldwide sensation and gave both Ellington and Hall their first hit record.
 Miley had composed most of "Creole Love Call" and "Black and Tan Fantasy".
 An alcoholic, Miley had to leave the band before they gained wider fame.
 He died in 1932 at the age of 29, but he was an important influence on Cootie Williams, who replaced him.

-In 1929, the Cotton Club Orchestra appeared on stage for several months in Florenz Ziegfeld's Show Girl, along with vaudeville stars Jimmy Durante, Eddie Foy, Jr., Ruby Keeler, and with music and lyrics by George Gershwin and Gus Kahn.
+In 1929, the Cotton Club Orchestra appeared on stage for several months in Florenz Ziegfeld's Show Girl, along with vaudeville stars Jimmy Durante, Eddie Foy Jr., and Ruby Keeler, and with music and lyrics by George Gershwin and Gus Kahn.
 Will Vodery, Ziegfeld's musical supervisor, recommended Ellington for the show.
-According to John Edward Hasse's Beyond Category: The Life and Genius of Duke Ellington, "Perhaps during the run of Show Girl, Ellington received what he later termed 'valuable lessons in orchestration from Will Vody."
+According to John Edward Hasse's Beyond Category: The Life and Genius of Duke Ellington, "Perhaps during the run of Show Girl, Ellington received what he later termed 'valuable lessons in orchestration from Will Vody.
 In his 1946 biography, Duke Ellington, Barry Ulanov wrote:

 From Vodery, as he (Ellington) says himself, he drew his chromatic convictions, his uses of the tones ordinarily extraneous to the diatonic scale, with the consequent alteration of the harmonic character of his music, it's broadening, The deepening of his resources.
 It has become customary to ascribe the classical influences upon Duke—Delius, Debussy, and Ravel—to direct contact with their music.
 Actually, his serious appreciation of those and other modern composers, came after he met with Vody.

-Ellington's film work began with Black and Tan (1929), a 19-minute all-African-American RKO short in which he played the hero "Duke".
-He also appeared in the Amos 'n' Andy film Check and Double Check released in 1930, which features the orchestra playing "Old Man Blues" in an extended ballroom scene.
-That year, Ellington and his Orchestra connected with a whole different audience in a concert with Maurice Chevalier and they also performed at the Roseland Ballroom, "America's foremost ballroom".
+Ellington's film work began with Black and Tan (1929), a 19-minute all–African-American RKO short in which he played the hero "Duke".
+He also appeared in the Amos 'n' Andy film Check and Double Check, released in 1930, which features the orchestra playing "Old Man Blues" in an extended ballroom scene.
+That year, Ellington and his Orchestra connected with a completely different audience in a concert with Maurice Chevalier, and later, they performed at the Roseland Ballroom, "America's foremost ballroom".
 Australian-born composer Percy Grainger was an early admirer and supporter.
 He wrote, "The three greatest composers who ever lived are Bach, Delius and Duke Ellington.
 Unfortunately, Bach is dead, Delius is very ill but we are happy to have with us today The Duke".
 Ellington's first period at the Cotton Club concluded in 1931.